chamburr/modmail/web/content/commands.md

 - Alias: logs

-## commandrequired
+## commandonly

-Toggle between commands being required to send messages in a ticket
+Toggle whether commands are required to reply to a ticket.

-- Alias: commandonly
+- Alias: commandrequired

 ## greetingmessage